-In case of illness, children should be free of fever, diarrhea, and vomiting for 24 hours before returning to school.
+In case of illness, please keep any symptomatic child home from school and call your pediatrician.
+Children should be free of fever, diarrhea, and vomiting for 24 hours before returning to school.
+If a child has strep throat, they must take antibiotics for 24 hours prior to returning to school.